 - work on my Spanish,

-- study autobiographies of inspiring men and read other thought-provoking books (on track to read 100 books this year!),
+- study autobiographies of inspiring men and read other thought-provoking books,

 - practice intermittent fasting (at least 16-20 hours a day),